Higher-Order Topology, Monopole Nodal Lines, and the Origin of Large Fermi Arcs in Transition Metal Dichalcogenides XTe$_2$ (X=Mo,W)

-In this work, we identify the transition-metal dichalcogenide (TMD)~\cite{XTe2Structures} $\beta$- (1T'-) MoTe$_2$ (space group (SG) 11 $P2_{1}/m$) as a HOTI and explicitly show that in the absence of SOC, it forms a NLSM with MNLs.
-This cements the suggestion that MNLs formed from double band inversion are the weak-SOC limit of HOTIs, in analogy to the earlier recognition that monopole-trivial NLSMs are the weak-SOC limit of 3D TIs.
-We also show that the noncentrosymmetric TMD phases $\gamma$- (Td-) XTe$_2$ (X$=$Mo,W) (SG 31 $Pmn2_{1}$), previously identified as type-II (tilted) Weyl (semi)metals~\cite{wang_mote2:_2016,soluyanov_type-ii_2015,sun_prediction_2015}, exhibit the same topological surface features as $\beta$-MoTe$_2$, {\blue and thus may also realize HOTI phases {\red if their narrowly separated Weyl points are annihilated.} Namely, both $\beta$- and $\gamma$- XTe$_2$ exhibit large surface states that have {\red been previously identified as topologically trivial~\cite{sun_prediction_2015,TamaiMoTe2,WTe2Arpes2,WTe2Arpes3,WTe2Arpes4,MoTe2Arpes1,MoTe2Arpes2,MoTe2Arpes4,WTe2STM,MoTe2STM,WTe2Arpes1,MoTe2Arpes3} (Fig.~\ref{fig:surf}(d)); the} actual topological Fermi arcs from the Weyl points are considerably shorter~\cite{soluyanov_type-ii_2015,sun_prediction_2015,TamaiMoTe2,MoTe2Arpes1,WTe2Arpes2,WTe2Arpes4}.
-In fact, we find that these large surface states are not trivial}, but rather are vestiges of a nearby HOTI phase.
+Employing this $\mathbb{Z}_{4}$ index and Wilson loops~\cite{Fidkowski2011,AndreiXiZ2,ArisInversion,ArisBerry,Cohomological}, we identify the TMD~\cite{XTe2Structures} $\beta$- (1T'-) MoTe$_2$ (space group (SG) 11 $P2_{1}/m$) as a HOTI with large, gapped, arc-like surface states, and explicitly show that in the absence of SOC, it forms an NLSM with MNLs.
+This cements the suggestion, introduced in~\onlinecite{ZhidaSemimetals}, that MNLSMs formed from DBI are the weak-SOC limit of HOTIs, in analogy to the earlier recognition~\cite{YoungkukLineNode} that monopole-trivial NLSMs are the weak-SOC limit of 3D TIs.
+It has been shown that the noncentrosymmetric $\gamma$- (Td-) phases of XTe$_2$ (X$=$Mo,W) (SG 31 $Pmn2_{1}$), previously identified as type-II (tilted) Weyl (semi)metals~\cite{wang_mote2:_2016,soluyanov_type-ii_2015,sun_prediction_2015}, exhibit the same large surface states as $\beta$-MoTe$_2$.
+These states were previously identified as topologically trivial~\cite{sun_prediction_2015,TamaiMoTe2,WTe2Arpes2,WTe2Arpes3,WTe2Arpes4,MoTe2Arpes1,MoTe2Arpes2,MoTe2Arpes4,WTe2STM,WTe2QPI2018,MoTe2STM,WTe2Arpes1,MoTe2Arpes3} (Fig.~\ref{fig:surf}(d)), as the actual topological Fermi arcs from the Weyl points are considerably shorter~\cite{soluyanov_type-ii_2015,sun_prediction_2015,TamaiMoTe2,MoTe2Arpes1,WTe2Arpes2,WTe2Arpes4}.
+However, using nested Wilson loops and first-principles calculations (SA~\ref{sec:DFTgappedGamma}), we explicitly demonstrate that $\gamma$-MoTe$_2$, which exhibits the same band ordering and surface states as $\beta$-MoTe$_2$, transitions into a \emph{non-symmetry-indicated} HOTI when its narrowly separated Weyl points are annihilated.
+Therefore, the large surface states in $\gamma$-XTe$_2$ are not trivial, but rather are vestiges of a nearby HOTI phase, and originate from DBI, like those in $\beta$-MoTe$_2$.